 Glen Eden

-Blake Civil Construction serves Glen Eden from our Coatesville base approximately 32km away via SH16 and the Northwestern Motorway through Henderson.
-Glen Eden sits at the gateway to the Waitakere Ranges, where hilly bush-clad terrain, the Waikumete Stream, and proximity to New Zealand's largest cemetery create distinctive civil construction requirements.
+Blake Civil Construction serves Glen Eden from our Coatesville base, approximately 32 km via SH16 and the Northwestern Motorway through Henderson.
+Glen Eden sits at the gateway to the Waitakere Ranges, and the terrain makes that obvious.
+Hilly, bush-clad, cut through by the Waikumete Stream, and right next to New Zealand's largest cemetery.
+It creates a specific set of civil construction requirements, and if you haven't worked these sites before, the learning curve is steep in more ways than one.

 Why Local Expertise Matters

-As civil construction Glen Eden specialists, we deliver earthworks, drainage, subdivisions, retaining walls, and excavation calibrated for Glen Eden's steep residential terrain, Waitemata Group sandstone and mudstone geology, Waikumete Stream catchment management, and the particular challenges of building on hillsides adjacent to the Waitakere Ranges.
+We deliver civil construction Glen Eden earthworks, drainage, subdivisions, retaining walls, and excavation calibrated for steep residential terrain, Waitemata Group sandstone and mudstone geology, Waikumete Stream catchment requirements, and the particular demands of building on hillsides at the edge of the Waitakere Ranges.

 Local Conditions